 CET offers semester and summer programs in Vietnam focused on public health.
 Students participate in a service-learning internship, take courses in public health, and study beginning Vietnamese.
 This program may be eligible for Freeman Asia Internship Scholarships.

-Human Health & Spanish for Health Professionals in Costa Rica (available through multiple program providers such as AIFS, API, ISA, and more.
+Human Health & Spanish for Health Professionals - Costa Rica (available through multiple program providers such as AIFS, API, ISA, and more.
 Visit the link to see a full list of providers)